on-site/emacs_utils/README.markdown

 This is a collection of various emacs lisp files that you can include to make various things easier.

+## edit-utils.el

+This adds some utility functions to make editing easier.

+The function change-inside (bound to **C-x c i**) will allow you to change things inside a particular string or character.
+It will handle parenthesis, braces and brackets as expected (you can type either a starting or ending one), and it handles any arbitrary character or string.
+The results are saved in your kill ring.

+If you are going to delete more than 200 characters, you will be prompted if you are sure you want to do it (just press y or n to confirm or cancel).
+This maximum can be changed by setting the max-change-inside-without-prompt like:

+    (setq max-change-inside-without-prompt 500)

 ## load-all.el

 Loads everything in this repo, so you can just add the following line